Reaction of Metals with Oxygen

 (iv) Aluminium does not react either with cold or hot water.
-But it react only with steam to form aluminium oxide and hydrogen gas.
+But it reacts only with steam to form aluminium oxide and hydrogen gas.

-(v) Similarly, Zinc react with steam to form zinc oxide and H2 gas.
+(v) Similarly, Zinc reacts with steam to form zinc oxide and H2 gas.

 (vi) Magnesium react with hot boiling water to form MgO and H2 gas.

 (vii) Iron metal react when steam is passed over a red hot iron and form iron oxide and H2 gas.

 (viii) Copper do not react with even under strong conditions.
 Similarly, gold and silver also do not react with water.
 The above reactions indicates that sodium and potassium are the most reactive metals while copper is the least reactive.